cofoundry-cms/Cofoundry.Docs/src/User Areas/Defining a User Area.md

 ## Multiple User Areas

-It's rare that you would want to define more than one custom user area, but it is possible.
-In cases where you have different levels of membership you would typically use roles or permissions to describe that relationship instead.
+It's rare that you would want to define more than one custom user area, however it is a scenario that is supported by Cofoundry.
 User areas are separate and cannot share users or roles; each area exist in isolation and a user must be signed up to each area independently.
-However, in rare cases this level of isolation is exactly what you're after!
+In some cases this level of isolation is exactly what you're after, but if you're only trying to create different levels of membership you can instead use roles or permissions to model this instead.